Key takeaways

 Revenue management

-The role of predicting demand and adjusting rates to meet that demand on a regular basis.
+The practice of predicting demand and adjusting room rates to maximize revenue.

 RevPAR (revenue per available room)